The Best Chocolate Tart

 50 gms softened butter

-1 tbsp. tahini (optional) (if not using, then use 80 gms of butter instead)
+1 tbsp. tahini (optional) (if not using, then use a total of 80 gms butter instead)

 25 gms brown sugar